 Is Red 40 (Allura Red AC) Vegan?

-An absolute guide to identifying red 40 (allura red ac) on nutrition labels.
+An evidence-backed guide to identifying red 40 (allura red ac) on a label.

 Red 40 is a synthetic dye derived from petroleum, not insects like Carmine.
 While strictly vegan, some avoid it due to animal testing or health concerns.